Nana Akwasi Awuah: Occupy Ghana and civic activism

+Precious Minerals and Marketing Company

 In August 2021, Awuah was appointed by President Nana Akufo-Addo as managing director of the Precious Minerals and Mining Company (PMMC).
-Since 2017, Awuah had been serving as a secretary to the company’s board before the appointment as managing director.
+Since 2017, Awuah had been serving as a secretary to the company's board before the appointment as managing director.
 Whilst in office, Awuah claimed that PMMC did not engage in irresponsible gold sourcing citing a licensing regime change as a preventive step.

 In January 2025, Awuah was replaced by Sammy Gyamfi as CEO of the Precious Minerals Marketing Company by the new presidential administration of John Mahama, who had returned to power after the 2024 Ghanaian general election.
 Shortly after his replacement, PMMC's operation was wound up and its functions taken over by the Ghana Gold Board, a new agency established by a new parliamentary act.